scirelli/6510_Notes/README.md

 ###### SBC - Subtract with carry
 The carry bit is used as a borrow for multi-byte subtraction.
 Need to set the carry (SEC) to prevent anything extra from being subtracted.
+If the numbers are unsigned, a clear C flag indicates overflow.
+If the numbers are signed, a set V flag indicates overflow.

 ###### ASL - Arithmetic shift left
 It shifts bit 7 into carry, all other bits left, and 0 goes in bit 0.